-What's the standard of living like in the exclusion zone?
+What's the standard of living like in the Exclusion Zone?

 It's really bad.
 There are no schools or healthcare because it’s illegal to live there.
 All of the kids were really, really ill and had cancer and weak immune systems.
-But their parents were completely oblivious to it and ignorant to the fact that radiation was causing those problems.
+But their parents were completely oblivious to it and ignorant of the fact that radiation was causing those problems.

 Yeah, that’s what I thought.
-I don’t care if old people want to move back to their old houses and die from the radiation, because it's their decision, but these kids don’t have a choice and they’re just going to die and have a shit life.
+I don’t care if old people want to move back to their old houses and die from the radiation, because it's their decision, but these kids don’t have a choice, and they’re just going to die and have a shit life.

 Are there any kind of amenities there?

 No, everything is self-sustained.
 They grow their own food and get their water from wells.
 It’s really bad, though, because the radiation from the fire rose up in an ash cloud and fell to the ground, so all the vegetables are really bad for them.